blbadger/blbadger.github.io/feature-visualization.md

 ```python
 loss = 5*torch.sqrt(torch.sum((target-focus)**2))
 ```
-as well as the $L^infty$ metric of that same distance, which can be implemented as follows:
+as well as the $L^\infty$ metric of that same distance, which can be implemented as follows:

 ```python
 loss = torch.linalg.norm((target-focus), ord=np.inf)